-Vision (visual perception) is a process of psycho-physiological processing of the images of surrounding objects, carried out by the visual system, which allows to get an idea of the size, shape and color of surrounding objects, their relative position and distance between them.
-By means of this animals can receive 90 % of all incoming information to the brain.
+Vision (the visual perception) is a process of psycho-physiological processing of the images of surrounding objects, carried out by the visual system, which allows get an idea of the size, shape and color of surrounding objects, their relative position and distance between them.
+By means of this mechanism the mammals can receive 90 % of all incoming visual information to the brain.

-The function of the visual system is carried out through various interrelated complex structures designated as visual analyzer, consisting of a peripheral part (retina, optic nerve, optic tract) and the central department of combining stem and subcortical centers of the midbrain, as well as the visual cortex of the cerebral hemispheres.
-The human eye can perceive only light waves of a certain length - from λ = 380 to λ = 770 nm.
+The function of the visual system is carried out through various interrelated complex structures designated as retina visual analyzer, consisting of a peripheral part (retina, optic nerve, optical tract) and the central department of combining stem and subcortical centers of the midbrain, as well as the visual cortex of the cerebral hemispheres.
+It is known that the human eye can perceive only light waves of a certain length - from $\lambda = 380$ to $\lambda = 770$ nm.

-Light rays from treated subjects pass through the optical system of the eye (cornea, lens and vitreous body) and onto the retina, where the light-sensitive photoreceptor cells (rods and cones) are located.
-Light incidented on the photoreceptors, triggers a cascade of biochemical reactions of visual pigments (in particular, the most studied of them is rhodopsin responsible for the perception of electromagnetic radiation in the visible range), and in turn, - the occurrence of nerve impulses, which are transmitted through the following retinal neurons and further to the optic nerve.
-The optic nerve carries the nerve impulses into the lateral geniculate body - subcortical center of vision, and thence to the cortical center, located in the occipital lobe of the brain, where the visual image is formed.
+The light rays from treated subjects pass through the optical system of the eye (cornea, lens and vitreous body) and onto the retina, wherein the light-sensitive photoreceptor cells (rods and cones) are located.
+Light incidented on the photoreceptors, triggers a cascade of biochemical reactions of visual pigments (in particular, the most studied of them is the mammal retina pigment, rhodopsin responsible for the perception of electromagnetic radiation in the visible range), and in turn, - the occurrence of nerve impulses, which are transmitted through the following retinal neurons and further to the optic nerve.
+The optic nerve in turn carries the nerve impulses into the lateral geniculate body - subcortical center of vision, and thence to the cortical center, located in the occipital lobe of the brain, where the visual image is formed.

-Over the last decade have been obtained new data revealing the molecular basis of visual perception.
-There were identified visual molecules of eucariotes (rhodopsin, iodopsin) and procariots (bacteriorhodopsin) involved in light perception and cleared up the mechanism of their action.
+Over the last decade new data have been obtained, revealing the molecular basis of visual perception.
+The visual molecules of mammals (rhodopsin, iodopsin) and halobacteria (bacteriorhodopsin), involved in the light perception, were identified and the mechanism of their action recently was cleared up quite completely.

-The structural research of rhodopsin and its affiliated chromophore proteins (iodopsin, bacteriorhodopsin) and the analysis of their functions have been carried out in the Scientific Research Center of Medical Biophysics (Bulgaria) throughout the last 20 years.
-The purpose of the research was the studying of basic biochemical mechanisms associated with visual perception and some nano- and biotechnological applications of visual phototransforming pigments as trans membrane protein bacteriorhodopsin, extracted from purple membranes of halophilic bacterium Halobacterium halobium.
+The structural research of rhodopsin and its affiliated chromophore proteins of eukaryotic and prokaryotic origin (iodopsin, bacteriorhodopsin) and the analysis of their functioning have been carried out in the Scientific Research Center of Medical Biophysics (Bulgaria) throughout the last 20 years.
+These studies have been aimed at finding new effective methods based on bionanotechnology for better treatment of ophthalmic diseases.

+The purpose of the research was the studying of basic biochemical mechanisms associated with visual perception of light by the mammal phototransforming pigment rhodopsin and some nano- and biotechnological applications of visual phototransforming pigments as trans-membrane protein bacteriorhodopsin, extracted from purple membranes of photo-organorotrophic halobacterium Halobacterium halobium ET 1001.